-America's Most Beautiful Lakes
+12 Most Beautiful Lakes in the United States

 Related: America's Best Lake Vacations

-Lake Powell, UT/AZ
+Lake Powell, Utah and Arizona

-Lake George, NY
+Lake George, New York

-The so-called Queen of American Lakes was a playground for Gilded Age robber barons, many of whose original waterfront stone mansions still line a 10-mile stretch known as Millionaire’s Row—and where the grand Victorian-era Sagamore Resort welcomes guests to its own island.
+The so-called "Queen of American Lakes" was a playground for Gilded Age robber barons, many of whose original waterfront stone mansions still line a 10-mile stretch known as Millionaire’s Row.
+The Sagamore Resort, which dates back to the 1880s, still welcomes guests today.
 At The Narrows, the southern Adirondacks squeeze the spring-fed lake into a five-mile stretch dotted with hundreds of islands of all sizes.

-Lake Santeetlah, NC
+Lake Santeetlah, North Carolina

 Deep within the Nantahala National Forest and surrounded by the Great Smoky Mountains, Lake Santeetlah’s forested 76-mile shoreline is almost completely protected from development.
 The result is an oasis of quietude for fishing, paddling a canoe or kayak, or just relaxing on the beach at Cheoah Point.
 This 3,000-acre man-made lake, formed when the Cheoah River was dammed in 1928, remains remarkably pristine.
 Keep an eye out for otters, beavers, bald eagles, and hawks.

-Yellowstone Lake, WY
+Yellowstone Lake, Wyoming

 Clear, deep, and cold, Yellowstone Lake is found in one of the world’s most geologically active areas, under the watch of the Beartooth and Absaroka mountains.
 More than 2 million visitors pour into the national park each summer, but winter could very well be the best time to see the lake; the bubbling geysers along the West Thumb shoreline appear as colorful cauldrons in the snow, steam rising eerily from the icy landscape.
 Indeed, Yellowstone Lake is typically frozen over for half the year.

 The name speaks for itself: Lake Superior is the world’s largest freshwater lake (by surface area).
 And there’s a lifetime’s worth of views around every corner of its 2,700-mile majestic shoreline.
 Natural attractions include the 200-foot sandstone cliffs, beaches, and waterfalls that tumble into the lake at Pictured Rocks National Lakeshore; the sea caves on the Apostle Islands; and the isolated ruggedness of Isle Royale, with its wolves and moose.
 You can hike, drive, kayak, or take a ferry to your preferred destination.
 This lake is so vast it can feel more like an ocean — just ask the intrepid surfers of North Shore.

-Flathead Lake, MT
+Flathead Lake, Montana

-Hanging Lake, CO
+Hanging Lake, Colorado

-Crater Lake, OR
+Crater Lake, Oregon

 Crater Lake’s birth story is inscribed by its nearly circular six-mile diameter.
 It formed nearly 8,000 years ago when volcanic Mount Mazama blew its top and left a smoldering caldera that would eventually fill with rain and snowmelt.
 At 1,943 feet, America’s deepest lake is cut off from any incoming streams or rivers, so it remains extraordinarily clear.
-Visibility averages 90 to100 feet, and sunlight penetrates nearly 400 feet down, making it excellent for scuba diving.
+Visibility averages 90 to 100 feet, and sunlight penetrates nearly 400 feet down, making it excellent for scuba diving.
 For an even more dramatic effect, two islands rise from the lake’s deep-blue surface: forested Wizard Island and the much smaller, nearly barren Phantom Ship.

-Lake Tahoe, CA
+Lake Tahoe, California

-Caddo Lake, TX/LA
+Caddo Lake, Texas and Louisiana

-Mono Lake, CA
+Mono Lake, California

 They remain on view today, despite two decades of strict regulation to restore the water level of “California’s Dead Sea.”
-Yet dead is a misnomer: each spring trillions of tiny brine shrimp and alkali flies hatch in Mono’s fishless, hypersaline water (three times saltier than the ocean), nourishing millions of birds at one of North America’s most important migratory stops.
+Yet dead is a misnomer: each spring, trillions of tiny brine shrimp and alkali flies hatch in Mono’s fishless, hypersaline water (three times saltier than the ocean), nourishing millions of birds at one of North America’s most important migratory stops.

-Echo Lake, NH
+Echo Lake, New Hampshire

 In a southeast corner of the White Mountains National Forest, Echo Lake rests under the shadow of Whitehorse Ledge, whose reflection nearly covers the 16 acres of water.
 White Horse and the nearby 500-foot cliffs of Cathedral Ledge are popular rock-climbing destinations; both reward hikers with gorgeous views of Echo Lake below and the distant mountains.
 Fall is particularly lovely, when those slopes erupt in brilliant reds, yellows, and oranges; get an up-close look along one of the 1,000 hiking trails.